Table of Contents

 - Never miss a relevant RP because the forum is too busy.
 Relevant results are shown in random order, meaning that it doesn't matter if your LFRP topic has been pushed to the second -or third- page of the LFRP forum during busy times - it won't stop it from being shown at the same rate as first page topics.
 And, when you're looking for a RP, you know you won't be missing out on a RP you would like just because you didn't dig far enough back in the forum pages.

 - Not interested in a RP?
 Don't see it as a suggestion again!
-Just click the red X on a Find RP search result, and it won't try to suggest that RP to you again in any future Find RP searches.
+Just click the X () on a Find RP search result, and it won't try to suggest that RP to you again in any future Find RP searches.
+You can even specify that you don't want to see any RP ads from that particular person again!

 - No necroed topic confusion.
 The Find RP Search Tool only shows results for which the original poster has been recently involved, so even if someone gets confused and posts in a topic that is months or years out of date, you won't see it in your search results.